 6. Boric Acid

-Ingesting the powder will not only kill them but the Oriental and German cockroaches eat their dead [2].
-So, in this case, the dead roaches will become poisonous bait for other roaches of their kind.
+I’ve also learned that the Oriental and German cockroaches will eat the carcasses of their dead [2].
+So, in this case, the dead roaches may become poisonous bait for other roaches of their kind.

 You can also sprinkle it on roach eggs.
 Though it will not affect the eggs, it will kill the baby cockroaches (nymphs) that hatch.